What Security Command Center offers

 Security Command Center asset discovery runs at least once each day.
 You can manually re-scan on demand from the Security Command Center Assets display.
 Assets discovery uses your Security Command Center organization hierarchy to curate a list of your existing and new assets.

-Security Command Center integrates with native Google Cloud scanners to surface potential security risks in your assets.
-Native scanners include:
+Along with the built-in services listed previously on this page, Security Command Center integrates with Google Cloud detectors to surface potential security risks in your assets.
+Google Cloud detectors include:

-These scanners operate regularly to track asset changes over time.
+These detectors operate regularly to track asset changes over time.
 Security Command Center enables you to inspect your current and past asset states, and compare assets between two points in time.

 Your own security findings

-Along with native security findings, you can integrate findings from your own or third-party sources for Google Cloud resources or hybrid or multi-cloud resources.
+Along with Google Cloud security findings, you can integrate findings from your own or third-party sources for Google Cloud resources or hybrid or multi-cloud resources.
 For more information, see adding security sources.

 When to use Security Command Center